jhhung/EARRINGS/README.md

 # EARRINGS

-EARRINGS is an efficient and accurate adapter trimmer that entails no a priori adapter sequences for both single- and paired-end NGS reads.
+EARRINGS is an efficient and accurate adapter trimmer that entails no a priori adapter sequences for both single- </br>
+and paired-end NGS reads.

 ## Information

 EARRINGS is a more powerful and capable successor of [PEAT](https://github.com/jhhung/PEAT), which is now deprecated.

-Like PEAT, EARRING adapts [skewer](https://github.com/relipmoc/skewer)for single-end read trimming.
+Like PEAT, EARRING adapts [skewer](https://github.com/relipmoc/skewer) for single-end read trimming.

 ## Requirement

 - [g++-8](https://gcc.gnu.org/gcc-8/) and cmake [3.10.0](https://cmake.org/download/) or higher to build EARRINGS
-- python3.7 or higher as well as numpy and pandas packages for the benchmarking
+- python [3.7](https://www.python.org/downloads/) or higher as well as [numpy](https://numpy.org/) and [pandas](https://pandas.pydata.org/) packages for the benchmarking

 ## Build